Baseball Replay Rules

-Starting in 2014, the instant replay review system also expanded to include plays besides just disputed home runs.
-Some of the plays that were newly eligible for instant replay review in 2014 include: force plays, tag plays, fair/foul ball calls (applies to balls hit into the outfield ONLY), whether a baserunner skipped a base, whether a batter was hit by a pitch, whether a baserunner scored before or after the third out was made (also called time plays), fan interference, errors in the ball-strike count, and more.
+Starting in 2014, the instant replay review system was also expanded to include plays besides just disputed home runs.
+Some of the plays that were newly eligible for instant replay review in 2014 included: force plays, tag plays, fair/foul ball calls (which applied to balls hit into the outfield ONLY), whether a baserunner skipped a base, whether a batter was hit by a pitch, whether a baserunner scored before or after the third out was made (also called time plays), fan interference, errors in the ball-strike count, and more.

 Instant Replay in 2015

 Starting in 2015, managers could now make the request for instant replay from the dugout.
 Previously, managers had to leave the dugout and approach the umpire to request an instant replay.
 Additionally, managers now retained their challenge after every overturned call.
 (Previously, they could only retain their challenge after the first overturned call.)
 Managers also were able to start postseason games and tie-breaker games with two challenges, instead of just one like in regular season games.